paazmaya/naginata.fi/README.md

 ## About this software project

-The main reason for this website and this Github project is to learn to use the given technologies and to promote the martial art.
+The main reason for this website and this GitHub project is to learn to use the given technologies and to promote the martial art.

 The domain, `naginata.fi` is privately registered to Jukka Paasonen.